nauti-netdev/nauti-docs/docs/architecture.md

 - NAUTI Collections

 ### NAUTI Core
 NAUTI Core is the core library which glues all of the other components together.
-The library contains the core functionaility such as the CLI entrypoint and collection models.
+The library contains the core functionality such as the CLI entrypoint and collection models.

 ### NAUTI Sources
-NAUTI Sources define the Network Automation Tools in which NAUTI will use for gathering and reconsiling information between systems.
+NAUTI Sources define the Network Automation Tools in which NAUTI will use for gathering and reconciling information between systems.
 An example of a NAUTI Source could be [IPFabric](https://ipfabric.io), [NetBox](https://github.com/netbox-community/netbox) and many more.

 Currently Implemented: